earthlab-education/clustering-chloeroth22/clustering_description.md

 ### SITE DESCRIPTION
 Map of site

 For this assignment we downloaded the Water Boundary Dataset for region 8 located in Mississippi (specifically watershed 080902030506).
 This watershed covers part of New Orleans and is near the Mississippi Delta.
 This is a good area to practice land classication since deltas are provide a diverse spread of land cover.
 The Mississippi Delta inclues uplands, the Gulf of Mexico, forests, mash, beaches, and urban areas.
+Please note that I was unable to figure out how to load in satilite imagrey under my watershed boundary so I used Open Street Map (OSM)

 National Wildlife Federation. (n.d.).
 Mississippi River Delta.
 National Wildlife Federation. https://www.nwf.org/Educational-Resources/Wildlife-Guide/Wild-Places/Mississippi-River-Delta